- Plan Your Visit

 Jennifer Ramp Neale, Ph.D., Director of Research and Conservation

 Jennifer Ramp Neale holds a Doctorate degree from University of Colorado where her research focused on the restoration genetics and pollination of the federally endangered sunflower (Lasthenia conjugens).
-She joined the Research and Conservation staff at the Gardens in January of 2007 and recently become director.
-Jennifer’s research at the Gardens is focused on investigating genetic questions related to Colorado’s rarest and most imperiled plants.
+She joined the Research and Conservation staff at the Gardens in January of 2007 and has been director since 2010.
+Neale's research at the Gardens is focused on investigating genetic questions related to Colorado’s rarest and most imperiled plants.
 She is collaborating with the U.S. Fish and Wildlife Service to address genetic questions in four federally listed species through the use of molecular tools.
 In addition, she conducts long-term demographic monitoring of several species to track population dynamics over time.
-As the Gardens’ Center for Plant Conservation conservation officer, Jennifer protects the Gardens’ imperiled species from extinction through seed collection for future restoration and reintroduction needs.
+As the Gardens’ Center for Plant Conservation conservation officer, Neale protects the Gardens’ imperiled species from extinction through seed collection for future restoration and reintroduction needs.

 Nick Snakenberg, Curator of Orchids

-Nick Snakenberg has been working at Denver Botanic Gardens since 1993 in a variety of capacities.
-A graduate of Iowa State University with a Bachelor of Science degree in Horticulture, Nick currently curates the Gardens’ orchid collection and helps manage the Boettcher Memorial Tropical Conservatory and its associated tropical collections.
-He has taught many horticultural classes for the Gardens and is a frequent speaker for local garden clubs and plant societies.
-His affiliations with professional organizations add to his expertise and include membership in the Orchid Digest Corporation and the American Orchid Society.
-Nick is a past president of the Denver Orchid Society and is currently a probationary judge with the Rocky Mountain Judging Center in the American Orchid Society’s orchid judging program.
+Nick Snakenberg is Curator of Tropical Collections, Associate Director of Horticulture and has been working at Denver Botanic Gardens since 1993 in a variety of capacities.
+A graduate of Iowa State University with a Bachelor of Science degree in Horticulture, he currently curates the Gardens’ orchid collection and helps manage the Boettcher Memorial Tropical Conservatory and its associated tropical collections.
+Snakenberg has taught many horticultural classes for the Gardens and is a frequent speaker for local garden clubs and plant societies.
+His affiliations with professional organizations add to his expertise and include the Orchid Digest Corporation and the American Orchid Society.
+Snakenberg is a past president of the Denver Orchid Society and is currently an accredited judge with the Rocky Mountain Judging Center in the American Orchid Society’s orchid judging program.